Here’s everything about using a 5 V charger to charge a 3.7 V cell phone battery being safe to use:

 The phone battery can heat up and explode in a worst-case scenario.

-If you want to know all the details about charging a 3.7 V phone battery with a 5 V charger, then this article is for you.
+If you want to learn all about charging a 3.7 V phone battery with a 5 V charger, then this article is for you.

 Can You Use a 5 Volt Charger to Charge a 3.7 Volt Cell Phone Battery?